 John Armour is a Senior Superintendent with American Constructors.
 John’s experience in the construction industry includes work as a Laborer, Carpenter Helper, Concrete Finisher, Carpenter, Carpenter Foreman, Assistant Superintendent and Superintendent.
-John graduated from DeKalb County High School.
+John graduated from DeKalb County High School in 1990.

-In his years with American Constructors, John has been an integral part of the successful completion of over $187 million of construction in Middle Tennessee and the southeastern United States.
-Significant projects include Brentwood Academy Fine Arts and Athletics, Spring Station Middle School, Nolensville Elementary School, Nolensville Town Hall and NHC Place Cool Springs.
-He recently completed the state-of-the-art $27 million Student Recreation and Wellness Center for Vanderbilt University and a new Skilled Nursing Facility for National HealthCare Corporation, valued at $29 million dollars.
+In his years with American Constructors, John has been an integral part of the successful completion of over $200 million of construction in Middle Tennessee and the southeastern United States.
+Significant projects include NHC Place at the Trace, the state-of-the-art $27 million Student Recreation and Wellness Center for Vanderbilt University, a $12 million fast track remodel of Elam Hall at Lipscomb University and a $6 million Emergency Room for HCA in South Nashville.

-John is married to Stephanie, has three children and five grandchildren.
+John is a widow and has three children (Brittany, Nathan and Kelly) and six grandchildren.

 Tim Brewer is a Senior Superintendent with American Constructors.
 Tim has over 30 years of experience in the construction industry, including work as a Construction Laborer, Apprentice, Carpenter, Carpenter Foreman, Assistant Superintendent, Project Superintendent and Senior Superintendent.
 Tim is a master builder with skills in virtually all trades.
 He is highly motivated and excels in both the construction of complex steel and concrete structures and highly detailed and ornate finishes.